 What is the timeline for the campaign at Sacred Heart Parish?

 The campaign is divided into four “waves” of parishes, and Sacred Heart Parish is part of the final wave.
 The parish is in the preparation phase of the campaign, and a leadership team is hard at work.
-The Kickoff Weekend of the active campaign will be February 20/21, 2021 and the public phase – when parishioners will be asked to make a pledge – will last until _____ weekend.
+The campaign conitunes to be open to all parishioners who have yet to make a donation.

 How can I help with the Sacred Heart Parish campaign?